cosmos/relayer/README.md

 $ tree ~/.relayer

 # Now you can connect the two chains with one command:
-$ rly tx full-path ibc0 ibc1
+$ rly tx full-path demo-path

 # Check the token balances on both chains
 $ rly q balance ibc0
 $ rly q balance ibc1

 # Then send some tokens between the chains
-$ rly tx transfer ibc0 ibc1 10000n0token true $(relayer keys show ibc1 testkey -a)
+$ rly tx transfer ibc0 ibc1 10000n0token true $(rly keys show ibc1 testkey)

 # See that the transfer has completed
 $ rly q balance ibc0
 $ rly q balance ibc1

 # Send the tokens back to the account on ibc0
-$ rly tx transfer ibc1 ibc0 10000n0token false $(relayer keys show ibc0 testkey -a)
+$ rly tx transfer ibc1 ibc0 10000n0token false $(rly keys show ibc0 testkey)

 # See that the return trip has completed
 $ rly q balance ibc0